breaktheblock/p2pinsure/README.md

 Mutuals were orginally set up by communities of people with shared interests to protect each other.
 Mutuals allow peer-to-peer cooperative insurance.
 Currently creating a mutual insurance is hard for groups who have no/little access to insurance markets or believe they can self insure more efficently.
 We want to enable people to be able to create thier own peer-to-peer insurance policies and we are going to use the blockchain to do it.

 ## Us:
-Ed, Dave, Peter.
+Ed, Dave, Peter (and nic for a bit).
 We're new to Blockchain and etherum :)

 ## Potential use cases